 - Lux Radio Theater: My Darling Clementine (59 mins)

 - Frontier Marshal Trailer

-My Darling Clementine (1946) is available now on Blu-ray.
+My Darling Clementine (1946) is available now on blu-ray from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my My Darling Clementine Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my My Darling Clementine blu-ray review, if you have any thoughts on this film you can leave a comment on our Facebook page.

 Director(s): John Ford

 Actor(s): Henry Fonda, Victor Mature, Tim Holt, Ward Bond, Don Garner, Grant Withers, John Ireland, Walter Brennan, Linda Darnell, Cathy Downs